PrashaGoyal/QuizzerPro/README.md

 ```

 It might take a few minutes for the site to show up.
 If not redirected automatically, open up your web browser and navigate to [localhost:3000](http://localhost:3000).

+## Test Accounts

+You can choose to test the application using the following pre-registered accounts:

+1. Teacher Accounts- There are two teacher accounts with usernames 'teacher1' and 'teacher2'.
+2. Student Accounts- There are three student accounts with usernames 'student1', 'student2' and 'student3'.

+EmailIDs of these accounts: < username >@test.com

+Password of these accounts: 0000